StrawberSam/holbertonschool-shell/basics/README.md

 14-copy_file is a script for copiyng ALL files (hidden) to the parent working directory but only copy files that did not exist in the parent WD or newer than the version in the parent WD
-15-lets_move is a script for moving all the files beginning with with uppercase to another directory 16-clean_emacs is a script for deletes all files in the current working directory that end with character ~
+15-lets_move is a script for moving all the files beginning with with uppercase to another directory 16-clean_emacs is a script for deletes all files in the current working directory that end with character ~ 17-tree is a script for create the directories welcome, welcome/to and welcome/to/school with just 2 spaces and 2 lines